 2. Determine the weights of each number

-After identifying the numbers for which to calculate the weighted average, the next step is to determine the weight of each number to know how much each of the numbers weighs.
-In such a case, we give the highest weighting to the recent data point out of a random 15 points, as shown in the table below:
+After identifying the numbers for which to calculate the weighted average, the next step is to determine the weight of each number.
+The equation we use for weighting each number is the day number divided by the sum of all the day numbers.
+Since we are looking at five days, the sum of all the day numbers in this example is 15 (i.e., 5 + 4 + 3 + 2 + 1).
+We give the greatest weighting to the most recent data point, as shown in the table below:

 3. Multiply each number by the weighting factor